appveyor/website/src/_posts/2016-11-22-create-signed-aligned-xamarin-apk.md

 This post is written from the point of view of someone (me) who is already proficient in C#, but was new to Xamarin, Mobile phone development, and AppVeyor.

-It contains from scratch steps to create a Xamarin Android application, to build it on AppVeyor and to publish it to the Play Store.
+It contains from scratch steps to create a Xamarin Android application (in Visual Studio), to build it on AppVeyor and to publish it to the Play Store.
 You can [look at the repo I created to test this post](https://github.com/ceddlyburge/create-signed-zipaligned-xamarin-apk-on-appveyor) if you get stuck.

-I am developing on Windows, so these steps probably won't work if you are developing on a Mac.

 First, install Xamarin from [https://www.xamarin.com/download](https://www.xamarin.com/download).